 Keanu Reeves and Alex Winter still have their chemistry as Bill and Ted.
 From the first scene, you can tell they have those characters down and bring it together as they discuss moving on, saving the universe, rescuing their marriages, and being good dads.
 As they say in the film, “it’ll make sense in the end.”
 Their search for the song leads them to an interesting place and one that no one will soon forget.

 Co-writer Ed Solomon told Midnight’s Edge that the movie is about “fathers and daughters.”
-A lot of fans and folks were angry that “Little Bill” and “Little Ted” were gals since a comic book spin-off clearly had then as boys.
+A lot of fans and folks were angry that “Little Bill” and “Little Ted” were gals since a comic book spin-off clearly portrayed them as boys.
 However, I thought this was a selling point in the movie.
-While Bill and Ted are still dimwitted as ever, they were still good fathers to their daughters, who adore them and would do anything for them.
-This is something missing from modern films and as my super cute wife put it, “it was cute.”
+While Bill and Ted are still dimwitted as ever, they were good fathers to their daughters, who adore them and would do anything for them.
+This is something missing from modern films and as my wife put it, “it was cute.”

 Bottom line, Bill & Ted Face the Music is one of the most excellent sequels.
 I laughed out loud, cheered, and best of all, tapped my foot to the music.
 From the main protagonists to the cameos, it is one silly, stupid good time.